sunil-dhaka/sunil-dhaka.github.io/about.markdown

 Hello!

-Bachelor’s and Master’s degrees in Mathematics and Statistics and Minor in Machine Learning(CSE) from IIT Kanpur.
-Keenly interested in the latest advancements in deep learning and artificial intelligence, and their application to real-world challenges.
-I enjoy staying updated with research in AI/ML/Data Science.
-Enthusiastic about the endless possibilities these fields present.
-More information about my projects, work experience, resume, and blogs can be found on my webpage.
+Math & Stats grad from IIT Kanpur with a Machine Learning minor.
+I'm into all things AI and deep learning - always curious about what's next in the field.
+I love tinkering with new ML/AI tech and seeing how it can solve real problems.
+Check out my projects, work experience, and thoughts in the blog section.

-**Interests:** Machine Learning, Artificial Intelligence, Deep Learning, Natural Language Processing, Computer Vision, Data Structures and Algorithms Mathematics and Statistics.
+**Interests:** ML/AI, NLP, Computer Vision, Algorithms, Math & Stats

 Cheers!